 Dos Almas Gran Reserva Pinot Noir

 Dos Almas is a very different proposition to Montes Alpha.
-Fruit grown in the Casablanca region is harvested at relatively early times in the season, to preserve acidity and poise.
+Fruit grown in the Casablanca region is harvested relatively early in the season to preserve acidity and poise.
 The winemaking team prioritizes finesse over-extraction, and it shows: Dos Almas is typically a lighter, elegant style of Chilean Pinot Noir.
 Vibrant summer fruits dominate the palate, underpinned by racy acidity and an enticing structure.
 Dos Almas can be enjoyed without embellishments, but the wine shines without food.
 Roast duck would be ideal.
 Or lightly seasoned lamb chops – chuletas in Spanish.